The future of place branding (special collection)

 Niedja de Andrade e Silva Forte dos Santos; Crossroads between city diplomacy and city branding towards the future: case study on the film cities at UNESCO Creative Cities Network

 This article investigates potential synergies between public diplomacy and place branding within cities, with a focus on ‘Film Cities’ in the UNESCO Creative Cities Network.
-Using a framework termed ‘the CBCD crossroads matrix’, the author identifies alignments between theory and practice, stakeholder focus, and citizen diplomacy, as being important in place branding.
+Using a framework termed ‘the CBCD crossroads matrix’, the author identifies alignments between theory and practice, stakeholder focus, and citizen diplomacy important in place branding.

 Lisa Källström, Simon Persson, and Jakob Westergren; The role of place in city centre retailing